Codes and Scoring

 Possible Scores

-In the wake of the COVID-19 pandemic, eighteen states passed statutes that prohibit governments from treating houses of worship differently than similarly situated businesses.
+In the wake of the COVID-19 pandemic, states began passing statutes that prohibit governments from treating houses of worship differently than similarly situated businesses.

 Federal Context